How Tired Is Too Tired?

 One way to reduce symptoms of allergic rhinitis -- including fatigue -- is to take steps to avoid the offending allergen.
 In addition, proper medication can help with symptoms.
 Drugs that might help include:

-Anemia can also be the result of hemorrhoids, GI problems such as ulcers, or cancer.
+Anemia, a condition in which red blood cell production is decreased, can also be the result of hemorrhoids or GI problems such as ulcers, or cancer.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or aspirin can also lead to GI problems and bleeding.
 Other causes of anemia include a deficiency of iron, folic acid, or vitamin B12.
 Chronic diseases such as diabetes or kidney disease can also cause anemia.